SAP-samples/sme-partner-reference-application/Tutorials/46-Multi-Tenancy-Provisioning-Connect-ByD.md

     | *scope*:        | Enter the **ByD OAuth Scope** (*UIWC:CC_HOME*)           |
     | *userIdSource*: | *email*                                                  |

     > Note: You may need to upload the ByD server certificate into the destination service for SSL authentication using the link *Upload and Delete Certificates* on the destinations screen.
-You can download the ByD server certificate from the brower (Open the ByD UI and view the site information; then display and export the certificate details into a ".cer"-file).
+You can download the ByD server certificate from the browser (Open the ByD UI and view the site information; then display and export the certificate details into a ".cer"-file).

 BTP consumer subaccount: Create destination "byd-url" to launch ByD screens.